Saudi offers of extra oil in Asia fail to lure interest in cutthroat market

-SINGAPORE/NEW DELHI (Reuters) - Saudi Arabia failed to attract offers for additional oil cargoes for loading in October, industry sources said, in a sign that the market remains over supplied despite recent production cuts.
+SINGAPORE/NEW DELHI, Oct 13 (Reuters) - Saudi Arabia failed to attract offers for additional oil cargoes for loading in October, industry sources said, in a sign that the market remains over supplied despite recent production cuts.

 The offers were made to some customers in Asia ahead of maintenance at a major Saudi refinery, two sources close to the matter said, as the world’s biggest crude exporter seeks to maintain its market share in Asia.